Landvættir: Harming and scaring humans

 Landvættir are often depicted as deeply connected to a particular place and as being willing and able to harm people who live there if the landvættir do not consider them welcome.
 Landnámabók for example describes how two brothers, Ingólf and Hjörleif, went to settle Iceland from Norway.
 Ingólf performed blóts often while his brother did not.
 Hjörleif was later killed by his thralls at Hjörleifshöfði which Ingólf attributes to his lack of adherence to heathen customs.
-Later, the book states that no one dared live where Hjörleif settled because of the landvættir.
-Consistent with other accounts, this depicts Iceland as inhabited by landvættir and has been further argued to represent a belief that they may harm settlers if the appropriate ritual precautions are not carried out.
+Later, the book states that no one dared live where Hjörleif had settled because of the landvættir.
+Consistent with other accounts, this depicts Iceland as inhabited by landvættir and has been further argued to represent a belief that they might harm settlers if the appropriate ritual precautions were not carried out.
 Alternative suggestions have been made such as that the landvættir were angry because of the spilling of blood on the land they inhabited or that they had been frightened by it and so the land would not prosper.

 They further feature in saga literature, for example in the Heimskringla version of Óláfs saga Tryggvasonar when they drive away a possible invasion from Harald Bluetooth:

 After this, the man in whale-shape swims around Iceland and each time he reaches a new part he is driven away.
-First by a large dragon followed by snakes, toads and lizards who blew atter, or poison, at him, then a great bird with many smaller birds, next a large bull followed by landvættir and finally a huge bergrisi with an iron staff followed by many other jötnar.
+First on the East side by a large dragon followed by snakes, toads and lizards who blew atter, or poison, at him, then on the North side by a great bird with many smaller birds, next in the West a large bull followed by beasts and other landvættir, and finally a huge bergrisi with an iron staff in the South followed by many other jötnar.
 It is unclear whether all these protective beings were considered landvættir, given that the bull is explicitly said to be followed by landvættir, however, the four figures are what most Icelanders understand by the term.
 It is further unclear if the imagery of these four beings is drawn from traditional lore, but scholars typically belief it is heavily influenced by Christian imagery of the Four Evangelists.
 It has been noted that in an account of this same event from Jómsvíkinga saga does not reference the magic-worker or the landvættir.
 Knýtlinga saga, however, retells the account from Heimskringla and refers to the beings instead as óvættir ("evil spirits"), consistent with it being told from a Danish perspective.

 In Egils saga, when in Norway, Egil Skallagrímsson erects a níðstöng, a horses head on a stake, as an insult to the landvættir.
 He curses them to not be able to find their dwellings until they have driven Erik Bloodaxe and Gunnhild from Norway.
 The two are forced to abandon Norway the next year, although the saga intentionally leaves the cause unclear.